HarisMI40/HarisMI40/src/content/posts/showing-off-blog-features/index.md

 ## Emoji :star_struck:

-Emojis can be added in markdown by including the a literal emoji character or a GitHub shortcode.
+Emojis can be added in markdown by including a literal emoji character or a GitHub shortcode.
 You can browse an unofficial database [here](https://emojibase.dev/emojis?shortcodePresets=github).

 ```md title="Example markdown with GitHub emoji shortcodes"
 Good morning! :sleeping: :coffee: :pancakes: